simonyjung/homelab/adr/0003-node-hardware-os.md

 **Potential Upgrade Paths:**
 - Increasing RAM up to 64GB per node.
 - Adding an additional NVMe drive per node to enable persistent storage solutions such as Longhorn.

+**Likely Upgrade Paths:**
+- Increase RAM to 16GB per worker node.
+The OS + Kubernetes services take around 2GB of memory, which leaves 6GB per worker node for workloads.
+8GB DDR4 SODIMM can be purchased for ~$17 each on amazon and would provide 14GB per worker for workloads.

 **Alternatives Considered:**
 - **New Hardware**: More reliable, but cost-prohibitive for the intended scale.